-How is a planning decision is made
+How a planning decision is made

-Decisions made under Delegated Powers
+Decisions made under delegated powers

-This is usually for smaller-scale proposals - alterations and small extensions, conversions, straightforward changes of use and new housing developments of up to nine units.
-The Council's Constitution, under its Scheme of Delegation for Planning Applications, says when an application will be decided on by officers or by the Committee.
-The case officer for your application should advise of how your application will be dealt with before a decision is made.
+This is usually for smaller-scale proposals - alterations and small extensions, conversions, straightforward changes of use and new housing developments of up to 9 units.
+The council's constitution, under its scheme of delegation for planning applications, says when an application will be decided on by officers or by the committee.

-Decisions by Planning Committee
+Decisions by planning committee

 - applications where the ward councillor, Conservation Advisory Group or the Disabled Access Advisory Group do not agree with the recommendation of officers, and request the Planning Committee to make the decision